-Fresh from the New York School of Art, a twenty-four year old Edward Hopper set sail for Paris.
-Remaining there between 1906 and 1910, the French capital left an indelible imprint on the imagination of the painter who would later become America’s quintessential 20th-century artist.
-Follow the artist’s footsteps and track his inspirations in the City of Light.
+Fresh from the New York School of Art, a twenty-four-year old Edward Hopper set sail for Paris.
+Remaining there between 1906–1910, the French capital left an indelible imprint on the imagination of the painter who would become America’s quintessential 20th-century artist.
+Here, we follow the artist’s footsteps and track his inspirations in the City of Light.

-Moving further up river to the last location of Hopper’s left bank compositions is Alexandre Pont III, where he painted ‘Two Figures at Top of Steps’.
-Hopper’s terse vignette focuses on the flight of steps ascending to Pont Alexandre III, where two distant figures dwell beneath a cloudless powder-blue sky.
-The most prominent figure seems to be looking in the direction of the Grand Palais, the gallery where Hopper had once absorbed the works of impressionists Monet, Renoir, Sisley, Pissarro and Cezanne – artists who would inspire him to infuse his paintings with more colour.
+Moving further up river to the last location of Hopper’s left bank compositions, I reached Pont Alexander III, and savoured the boundless views of the Seine and its bobbing barges.
+Hopper’s terse vignette Steps in Paris focuses on the flight of steps ascending to the famous bridge, where two distant figures dwell beneath a powder-blue sky.
+The most prominent figure seems to be looking in the direction of the Grand Palais, the gallery where Hopper had once absorbed the works of impressionists Monet, Renoir, Sisley, Pissarro and Cézanne – artists who would inspire him to infuse his paintings with more colour.

-Gleaming amongst the splendour of the Champs Elysées, the Grand Palais’ magnificent domed, art-nouveau roof cuts an elegant figure into the Paris sky.
+Gleaming among the splendour of the Champs Elysées, the Grand Palais’ magnificent art-nouveau-domed roof cuts an elegant figure into the Paris sky.
 Constructed for the 1900 Exposition Universelle (World’s Fair), today it serves as a rotating exhibition space for some of the world’s greatest works of art.

-Unlike his later American paintings, Hopper’s elementary studies of Parisian street life don’t articulate scenes of ambiguity; his characters aren’t stranded in spiritual limbo or in solitary delay.
+Unlike his later American paintings, Hopper’s elementary studies of Parisian street life don’t articulate scenes of ambiguity; his characters aren’t stranded in momentary limbo or in solitary delay.
 Produced with watercolour and ink, they do, however, reveal the young artist’s humour and his developing eye as a social observer.
-They also mirror his comment in a letter to his mother that the city encouraged ‘a pleasure-loving crowd that doesn’t care what it does or where it goes, as long as it has a good time’.
+They also mirror his comment in a letter to his mother that the city encouraged “a pleasure-loving crowd that doesn’t care what it does or where it goes, as long as it has a good time.”

-Café culture in Paris has been a stalwart part of Parisian life since the Belle Epoque.
+Café culture in Paris has been a stalwart part of Parisian life since the Belle Époque.
 A befitting café for Hopper fans (or fans of art in general) is La Palette on Rue de Seine.
-It acted as something of a social nucleus for painters such as Cezanne, Picasso and Braque, as well as Hemingway and Jim Morrison who probably scribbled their ponderings here while quaffing a few carafes à vin.
-Today, its decadent art-deco back room is populated by Beaux-Arts students, local traders and curious tourists who enjoy an aperitif and a croque monsieur.
+The café acted as something of a social nucleus for painters such as Cézanne, Picasso and Braque, as well as American literary luminaries Ernest Hemingway and Jim Morrison, who probably penned their ponderings here while quaffing a few carafes à vin.
+Today, its dowdy yet decadent art-deco back room is populated by Beaux-Arts students, local traders and curious tourists who enjoy an apéritif and a croque monsieur.

-Another notable Saint Germain des Pres spot for an apero is Bar du Marché (also on Rue de Seine).
-To the tune of 1960s west-coast jazz, waiters in dungarees and flat caps weave through the terrace with trays aloft serving drinks and snacks.
+Another notable Saint Germain des Prés spot for an apéro is Bar du Marché (also on Rue de Seine).
+To the tune of 1960s west-coast jazz, waiters in dungarees and flat caps weave the terrace serving drinks and snacks with trays aloft.
 Quirky conversation with random visitors erupts out of nowhere.
-If you prefer watching to talking, Bar du Marché is a wonderful spot to take in the easy bustle of St Germain des Prés – a corner of Paris like nowhere else in the world.
+Though if you are an observer rather than a talker, Bar du Marché is also a wonderful spot to take in the breeze and bustle of St Germain des Prés – a corner of Paris like nowhere else in the world.

-Scenes like those in Hopper’s later American paintings can be seen all over Paris, today.
-On Rue de Bac, near the Baptist Mission, I spot two theatre actors caught between shows, tête-à-tête beneath a neon red bistro sign, their minds buried in their scripts.
-A few cafés down, a woman with long raven-black hair sits behind an art-deco framed window and gazes out at the world over the pages of a magazine.
+Scenes like those in Hopper’s later American paintings can be seen in Paris today.
+On Rue de Bac, near the Baptist Mission, I spot two theatre actors caught between shows, tête-à-tête beneath a neon-red bistro sign, their minds buried in their scripts.
+A few cafés down, a woman with long raven-black hair sits behind an art-deco window and gazes out at the world over the pages of a magazine.